Malanka: Among early settlers

-Canadian Folklorist Robert Klymasz identifies the Ukrainian tradition of Malanka as alike to mummering practiced in Britain, Ireland and Newfoundland, but with several differences.
-For one thing, Ukrainian Malanka mummerers were typically unmarried and always male and never female and they made a point of visiting houses that had unmarried young women, so the ritual had a function in courtship.
+Canadian folklorist Robert Klymasz identifies the Ukrainian tradition of Malanka as alike to the mummering practiced in Britain, Ireland and Newfoundland, but with several differences.
+For one thing, Ukrainian Malanka mummers were typically unmarried and always male, never female; they made a point of visiting houses that had unmarried young women, so the ritual had a function in courtship.
 The humour of the ritual came from the fact that the lankiest, most awkward young man was chosen to play the role of Malanka, and then all the song praised Malanka's supposed beauty and grace.
-The eligible woman of the house was scrutinized to see to which of the mummerers she gave any gifts of money or food and drink as evidence of who she might like to marry.
+The eligible woman of the house was scrutinized to see to which of the mummers she gave any gifts of money or food and drink as evidence of who she might like to marry.
 According to Klymasz, these house-visits were largely lost after the Second World War, and replaced by a modernized ritual.

 Modernized celebrations

-In North America, house visits were largely replaced by Ukrainized versions of a Anglo-North American New Year's Eve ball after the Second Wold War.
+In North America, house visits were largely replaced by Ukrainized versions of an Anglo-North American New Year's Eve ball after the Second World War.
 They typically occur a week after Christmas Eve (Old Calendar), but not necessarily falling on 13 or 14 January; they are usually held on an ensuing Friday or Saturday night.
 The characters from the mummery are now presented instead as a skit for an audience.

 These "Malanky" are mostly pure modernized recreation, but with enough distinctions to indicate their cultural background.
 The event would typically include a supper, raffles and door prizes, and end with a zabava (dance).
 At midnight, once everyone cheers for the New Year, individual and pair polka dancing is stopped and the kolomyika begins.
 When the kolomyjka is finished, everyone resumes to their previous dancing and continue to party the night away.
 Malanka is often the last opportunity for partying before the solemn period of Lent which precedes Easter.

+In modern popular culture

+Malanka celebrations are mentioned in the Ukrainian film Pamfir, which took part in the 2022 Cannes Film Festival.